HaibiPeng/instagram-save-ext/README.md

 5. Go to the post you like on Instagram and copy the link
 ![](./README/step5.png)
 6. Paste the link in the downloader and click Download, then you will see the pictures and videos in the default downloading directory of your Chrome browser.

+# Google Web Store
+The extension is submitted and pending review.
+Might need a couple of weeks until it is published.
+Let's see what will happen next.